👉ALL PAGES- LINKS INDEX👀Geography writes strategy

 image above.
 It shows Christopher Landau, the United States Deputy

-Secretary of State, speaking at the "Raisina Dialogue in New
+Secretary of State, speaking at the "Raisina Dialogue," one of India’s flagship conferences on

 geopolitics and geo-economics, bringing together global policymakers and